Best Laptops for Solicitors in the UK in 2025 – A Complete Buying Guide

 While your options abound with Windows-based PCs, a Dell XPS 13 should meet most solicitor’s day-to-day needs.

-Battery life goes for up to 12 hours, and the device weighs 2.59 lbs.
-Dell offers multiple configurations, including a touchscreen option for an additional cost.
-You can get it with an Intel i7 CPU for £1,598.99.
+Battery life of up to 21 hours of Internet streaming with FHD display, and the device weighs 3.7 lbs (1.68kg).
+Dell offers multiple configurations, including a touchscreen option, for an additional cost.

 Beyond Mac or PC: Laptop alternatives for solicitors

 If neither a Mac nor a PC seems right for you, don’t despair.
 Other available alternatives might meet your needs better.
-You may even find that the best laptop for you isn’t actually a laptop at all.
+You may even find that the best laptop for you isn’t a laptop.

 Is a Chromebook a good laptop for solicitors?